 Trustees' Leadership Awards

 Multiple $8,000 awards will be given to ninth grade applicants in recognition of strong academic and leadership accomplishments.
 They will be renewable for each subsequent year — as long as the students remain in strong academic standing.
-All ninth grade applicants are considered for these awards; a separate application is not required.

 The applicant must have a 90 percent or higher composite score on the High School Placement Test and have earned all A's and B's for all three years of Middle School.

 Multiple $2,500-$4,000 per year awards will be granted to Middle School applicants whose solid academic and leadership records distinguish them from their peers.

 Multiple $1,000-$3,000 per year awards will be granted to students who show outstanding leadership on the field, in the theater or in their community.

 Additional Outside Scholarship Opportunities

 Families may also pursue scholarship opportunities for their daughter(s) that are offered through outside organizations.
 Please see the accompanying list below.